jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-61.md

-### 62. When a solid body is thus transferred from a fluid, it is not therefore moved.
+#### 62. When a solid body is thus transferred from a fluid, it is not therefore moved

 If we pay attention to the true and absolute nature of motion, which consists in the translation of the moved body from the vicinity of other contiguous bodies, and in both bodies that touch each other